Metric | Description | Other Names/Notes |

 Precision/Positive predictive value

 The precision is the proportion of positive predictions that are correct, and is often a key metric in many business use cases.
-While similar to sensitivity, precision focuses on positive predictions, while sensitivity focuses on observed positive cases.
+While similar to sensitivity, precision focuses on positive predictions, while sensitivity focuses on observed positive cases5.

 Negative predictive value